 The platform on the Time is nicely shaped and offers a bit of a shelf that stabilizes the shoe.
 However, due to the lateral float, you're sliding back and forth on the platform, and most of us felt it was a bit disconcerting.

 While the platform felt more substantial than the Egg Beater 3, it didn't impress.
-Its size may not have been the main issue as it's comparable in size to the Shimano XTR M9000.
+Its size may not have been the main issue as it's comparable in size to the Shimano XTR M9100.
 The disconcerting part for us was that we weren't fixed to any spot on the platform, and our entire foot slid side to side.

 Mud Shedding Ability

 With seemingly nowhere for the mud and muck to go on the solid-bodied pedals, it's a wonder they can be used in the mud at all.
 Surprisingly they perform quite well in a variety of conditions, resisting our efforts to muck them up with snow, mud or trail debris.
 They're designed to shed mud out the front of the pedal upon engagement and it's quite effective.

 This pedal is best paired stiff cross country shoe that will compliment its small platform.
 The Giro Privateer R, or a stiff race shoe like the Shimano S-Phyre XC9 are good options.